Kanghongsheng/Computer-Vision/Feature_Detection/Algorithm.md

 * The  first step consists of fixing a reproducible orientation based on information from a **circular region around the interest point**.
  * Then we construct a **square region aligned to the selected orientation**, and extract the SURF descriptor from it.

-**Orientation assignmen**
+**Descriptor**

-* The Haar wavelet responses in both x- and y-directions within a circular neighbourhood of radius *6s* around the point of interest are computed, where _s_ is the scale at which the point of interest was detected.
+* The **Haar wavelet responses** in both x- and y-directions within a circular neighbourhood of radius *6s* around the point of interest are computed, where _s_ is the scale at which the point of interest was detected.
-* The obtained responses are weighted by a Gaussian function centered at the point of interest, then plotted as points in a two-dimensional space, with the horizontal response in the abscissa and the vertical response in the ordinate
+* The **responses are weighted** by a Gaussian function centered at the point of interest, then represented as **vectors** in a two-dimensional space, with the horizontal response in the abscissa and the vertical response in the ordinate.
-* The dominant orientation is estimated by calculating the sum of all responses within a sliding orientation window of size π/3.
+* The **dominant orientation** is estimated by calculating the sum of all responses within a sliding orientation window of size π/3.
 The horizontal and vertical responses within the window are summed.
-* The two summed responses then yield a local orientation vector.
-The longest such vector overall defines the orientation of the point of interest.
-The size of the sliding window is a parameter that has to be chosen carefully to achieve a desired balance between robustness and angular resolution.
+* The size of the sliding window is a parameter that has to be chosen carefully to achieve a desired balance between **robustness and angular resolution**.
+* The longest such vector overall defines **the orientation of the point of interest**.

+**Reference**
+> "Speeded up robust features" in wiki
+> "SURF: Speed Up Robust Features" Herbert Bay in ETH Zurich

 ## **ORB**
 ---------